lennyitb/calculator/README.md

 it's supposed to be able to run on a microcontroller.
 Under the hood, it uses the GiNaC library for arbitrary precision, and some special numeric types and symbolic expressions.
 It's meant to be a very powerful calculator.

+when nodes are collapsing in an evaluation, this is the hierarchy:

+- TYPE_ERROR
+- TYPE_EX
+- TYPE_NUMERIC
+- TYPE_SYMBOL
+- TYPE_HOLD
+- TYPE_DELIM
+- TYPE_CMD
+- TYPE_EMPTY
+- TYPE_DELETABLE, TYPE_CUTCARD should both cause a crash.

 ## THIS is the ROADMAP 😎

-	[x] evaluate commands
+- [x] evaluate commands
-	[ ] stack commands
+- [ ] stack commands
-	[ ] symbols
+- [ ] symbols
-	[ ] mix numerics with expressions
+- [ ] mix numerics with expressions
-	[ ] make undo work
+- [ ] make undo work
-	[ ] add user macros
+- [ ] add user macros
-	[ ] add lists
+- [ ] add lists
-	[ ] (which work in commands)
+- [ ] (which work in commands)
-	[ ] error interface.
+- [ ] error interface.
 	- outputs errors in a standard way
-		- describes the nature of the error alongside the discarded input which caused the error [ ] support special parser configuration commands
+	- describes the nature of the error alongside the discarded input which caused the error
+- [ ] support special parser configuration commands
 	- to evaluate automatically
 	- recall variables and availible memory and things
 	- change input/output syntax/format